DAIGroup/BagOfKeyPoses/README.md

 BagOfKeyPoses
 =============

-Machine learning method based on a bag of key poses model and temporal alignment.
+Machine learning method based on a bag of key poses model and sequence alignment.